ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 * Use parameters for queries (Mentioned above in) [###Develop Secure Code](###Develop Secure Code)

-* Always check your queries for successful with if(!query.warn_execute()).
+* Always check your queries for success with if(!query.warn_execute()).
 By using this standard format, you can ensure the correct log messages are used

 * Always qdel() your queries after you are done with them, this cleans up the results and helps things run smoother